awsdocs/aws-blockchain-templates-developer-guide/doc_source/blockchain-templates-ethereum.md

 ## Prerequisites<a name="blockchain-ethereum-prereq"></a>

 When you set up your Ethereum network using the AWS Blockchain Template for Ethereum, the minimum requirements listed below must be satisfied\.
-The AWS Blockchain Template for Ethereum requires you to specify the AWS components listed\.
+The template requires you to specify the AWS components listed\.

 | Prerequisite | For ECS Platform | For Docker\-Local |